 1878-1904 & 1921

-1904 and then again for one year in 1921.
-Each Morgan Dollar has a finesse of .900 which gives it 0.77344 troy ounces, or 24.057 grams of silver.
+The Morgan Silver Dollar, which was named after its designer, George T. Morgan, was minted from 1878 – 1904 and then again for one year in 1921.
+Each Morgan Silver Dollar has a finesse of .900 which gives it 0.77344 troy ounces, or 24.057 grams of silver.

 The coin was commissioned after the Bland-Allison Act was passed; which called for the US Treasury Department to buy large amounts of silver, and strike it into coins.
 This was at a time when the cost of silver was very low due to the Comstock Lode silver strike in Nevada; which to this day is the largest silver strike in history.

-The Morgan Dollar was minted up to 1904 when there was a large supply of the dollars in circulation and a shortage of silver bullion.
-Finally in 1918 the Pittman act was passed which required 270
+The Morgan Silver Dollar was minted up to 1904 when there was a large supply of the dollars in circulation and a shortage of silver bullion.
+Finally in 1918 the Pittman act was passed which required 270 million of the coins to be melted down for their silver content.
+The Treasury Department would mint the coin one more time in 1921 before it was replaced by the Silver Peace Dollar.

 The coin features George T. Morgan’s rendition of Lady Liberty on the obverse side of the coin and an Eagle holding arrows and an olive branch on the reverse side.
 The mintmarks of the coin are located below the tail feathers of the eagle on the reverse side of the coin between the D and O in Dollar.
 The mintmark on the coin can be either blank, CC, D, O, or S. Of all the mintmarks the CC mark is considered to be the most valuable as they had the lowest mintages, as well as holding a connection to the west having been minted in Carson City, Nevada.

-The most collectable varieties include:
+The most collectible Morgan Silver Dollar varieties include:

 - 1878-P: The eagles has 8 tail feathers